1938 Amateur World Series: Background

 After managing to include baseball as a demonstration sport at the 1936 Berlin Olympics, International Baseball Federation (IBF) president Leslie Mann, sought to establish an international tournament for national teams (which, at that time, were entirely composed of non-professional amateur players, in the spirit of the Olympics).
 Mann had first tried to set up a tournament between the national teams of the United States and Japan in 1937, but was prevented by the outbreak of the Second Sino-Japanese War that same year.

 Instead, Mann wrote to John Moores, president of the British National Baseball Association (the precursor to the modern British Baseball Federation) to organize a tournament between the U.S. and Great Britain teams.
 Though baseball was not overwhelmingly popular in Britain, Moores' efforts to develop baseball in Britain had earned the admiration of many prominent American baseball executives, including National League president John Heydler.

 Moores had established a friendly working relationship with the U.S Amateur Baseball Congress (USABC) sent six players across the Atlantic as baseball instructors the year before.
 Mann had long hoped to establish an international tournament "that would be emblematical of the World's title, the same as the Davis Cup is to Tennis; the Ryder Cup to Golf; the Stanley Cup to Hockey."

 The USABC held trials for the United States national team in Lincoln, Nebraska, with over fifty young players in attendance.
 England selected their team mostly from the professional Yorkshire-Lancashire League, which in those days was attracting crowds of 10,000 people, though many of the players were Canadian.
 (Note: Baseball researcher Peter C. Bjarkman, in his account of the Amateur World Series tournaments, erroneously described the rosters on both sides of the 1938 series as "American soldiers currently on duty at European military bases."
-The U.S. team did play an exhibition game against Royal Air Force servicemen in Holton (likely at RAF Halesworth) after the main series of test matches had concluded.)
+The U.S. team did play an exhibition game against Royal Air Force servicemen at RAF Halton after the main series of test matches had concluded.)
 Until the advent of the Canadian Citizenship Act, 1946, Canadians had the status of British subjects and would be eligible to compete for Great Britain.